cysouw/diathesis/text/c01_introduction.md

 A further kind of utterance-valency argument can be instantiated by *es*, the 3rd person nominative/accusative pronoun in the neuter gender.
 There are various uses of this pronoun that have to be distinguished.
 In the first three uses the pronouns *es* des not have argument-status (viz. phoric, correlative and position-simulating *es*).
 Only the fourth usage of *es* will be counted as an argument (viz. valency-simulating *es*).

-First, *es* can be used for anaphoric reference to neuter nouns, as shown in [@Next].
+First, *es* can be used for anaphoric reference to neuter nouns, as shown in [@next].
 There are various other variants of such ~~phoric~~ usage, for example it also occurs without direct gender agreement [@czicza2014: Ch.
 2].

 :::ex
 Das Mädchen weint.
 Ich tröste es.
 :::

 Second, another kind of referential *es* occurs with some non-finite complement clauses.
-By definition, a complement clause replaces an argument [@Next a], but in some cases a pronoun *es* remains in place of the original argument, side by side with the complement clause [@Next b].
+By definition, a complement clause replaces an argument [@next a], but in some cases a pronoun *es* remains in place of the original argument, side by side with the complement clause [@next b].
 This is known as a ~~correlative~~ *es* [@czicza2014: 79ff.].

 :::ex
 a.
 Ich vergesse [meine Aufgaben].
 Ich vergesse [schnell zu laufen].
 b.
 Ich hasse [meine Aufgaben].
 Ich hasse es [schnell zu laufen].
 :::

 Third, the pronoun *es* is also used to fill the first sentence position in front of the finite verb ('Vorfeld' in German grammatical terminology), because there is a strong regularity in German that this position can not be left empty (except in imperatives and in yes/no questions).
 Word order is rather flexible in German, and it is often possible to have no lexical content in the Vorfeld.
-In such sentences, the pronoun *es* has to be used to fill the Vorfeld, as shown in [@Next b].
+In such sentences, the pronoun *es* has to be used to fill the Vorfeld, as shown in [@next b].
 This is known as a ~~position-simulating~~ *es* [@czicza2014: 115].

 :::ex
 a.
 Es weint ein Mädchen.